dotnet-websharper/WebGPU/README.md

 ### Prerequisites

 - [.NET SDK](https://dotnet.microsoft.com/download) installed on your machine.
-- Node.js and npm (for building web assets).
-- WebSharper tools.
-- A browser that supports WebGPU (e.g., Chrome Canary with the `--enable-unsafe-webgpu` flag).
+- A browser that supports WebGPU.

 ## Why Use WebGPU